egemenberk/PriceGetter/README.md

 # What is this?
-This repository holds the scripts that are used of keeping track of the items from various Turkish e-commerce websites via telegram bot or command line toools.
+This repository holds the scripts that are used of keeping track of the items from various Turkish e-commerce websites via telegram bot or command line tool.

-Fetching whole website is also possible
+Fetching whole website is also possible.

 List of available websites can be found by asking /support to the telegram bot or search NAME_TAGS in this repository

 # price_getter.py
-This is a generic script to scrape price information from websites It requires a single url or a file that contains bunch of urls as an input.
+This is a generic script to scrape price information from websites.

+It requires a single url or a file that contains bunch of urls as an input.
 The result with item prices is saved in a file